Skip to main content

 --db-instance-identifier {{db-instance-id}}

-Take a final snapshot before deletion:
+Create a manual snapshot before deletion:

 aws rds create-db-snapshot \